softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 The following sections describe the server messages and user game command messages.

+**Note**: When making the server messages and user game commands, make sure that the field (variable) names in your classes match exactly the names used in the specification (including capitalization).
+Not doing this will cause bugs as Gson and Json require the fields to be exact to serialize and deserialize the object.

 ## User Game Commands

 | Command           | Required Fields                | Description                                                                          |